Marking to Market Meaning

 Drawbacks of Mark to Market in Futures

-- It requires continuous use of monitoring systems, which is very costly and can be afforded only by large institutions.
+- It requires continuous monitoring systems, which are very costly and can be afforded only by large institutions.

-- It can be a cause of concern during uncertainty as the value of assets can swing dramatically due to the unpredictable entry and exit of buyers and sellers.
+- It can cause concern during uncertainty as the value of assets can swing dramatically due to the unpredictable entry and exit of buyers and sellers.

 Conclusion

-The purpose of marking to market price is to ensure that all margin accounts are kept funded.
-If the mark to market price is lower than the purchase price, i.e., holder of a future is making a loss, the account has to be topped up with minimum/proportionate level.
-This amount is called the Variation margin.
+The purpose of marking market prices is to ensure that all margin accounts are kept funded.
+Therefore, if the mark to market price is lower than the purchase price, i.e., the holder of a future is making a loss, the account has topped up with a minimum/proportionate level.
+This amount is called the variation margin.
 It also ensures that only genuine investors are participating in the overall activities.

-If a holder makes a profit, credit has to be made in the margin account.
-The ultimate purpose is ensuring the exchange, which is bearing the risk of guaranteeing the trades are firmly protected.
+Credit has to be made in the margin account if a holder makes a profit.
+The ultimate purpose is to ensure that the exchange, which bears the risk of guaranteeing the trades, is firmly protected.

-It should also be noted that if the holder of futures makes a loss and is unable to top up the margin account, the exchange will “close the member out” by taking an offsetting contract.
-The quantum of loss is deducted from the client’s margin account balance, and balance payment is made out.
+It should also be noted that if the holder of futures makes a loss and cannot top-up the margin account, the exchange will "close the member out" by taking an offsetting contract.
+The quantum of loss is deducted from the client's margin account balance, and the balance payment is made out.

 Recommended Articles

-This article has been a guide to Marking to Market and its meaning.
-Here we discuss examples to calculate Mark to Market in Futures Contract along with its advantages, benefits, and drawbacks.
+This article has been a guide to marketing and its meaning.
+Here we discuss examples of calculating mark to market in a futures contract and its advantages, benefits, and drawbacks.
 You can learn more about Financing from the following articles –